balakrishna31arju/AI-Internship-Pantech-Solutions/Artificial Intelligence - Intro/Readme.md

+# Diaglogflow Chatbot
-This is a simple ChatBot created using DialogFlow
+This is a simple ChatBot created using DialogFlow for a Pizzeria(Pizza Shop).